Concept and artistic direction

 Mandy Okereke studied African Area Studies at HU Berlin and Art History in a global context with a focus on Africa.
 She’s been traveling through several west African countries for research on a regular basis.
 In 2010 she started working in the event service at HKW and later worked at the in-house bookshop.
 In 2013 she completed an internship at the Guinea Conakry branch of the French publisher L’Harmattan.
 She’s been a member of the production team of Afrikamera since 2015.

 Educational mediation and moderation

 Rebecca Pokua Korang has been working with AFRIKAMERA since 2017 and is a performative artist, empowerment trainer, and works in mobile youth work in Berlin.
 Her artistic research focuses on identity, migration, and German colonial history in Ghana.

-Tatjana Scheikert studied philosophy and theater studies at the University of Leipzig, Université Sorbonne Nouvelle 3 in Paris and at the FU Berlin.
+Tatjana Arens studied philosophy and theater studies at the University of Leipzig, Université Sorbonne Nouvelle 3 in Paris and at the FU Berlin.
 Since 2015 she is cooperator at the Festspielhaus Afrika gGmbH, the project Operndorf Afrika initiated by Christoph Schlingensief, where she led several events, among others for the HKW Berlin and the Frieze London.
 Since 2016 she is collaborator for Afrikamera.
-Tatjana Scheikert lives and works in Berlin.
+Tatjana Arens lives and works in Berlin.